LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/9.2-Typescript_Intro/README.md

 - Step 7 - Delete a.js
 - Step 8 - Try compiling the code again
   `tsc -b`
   Notice all the errors you see in the console.
 This tells you there are type errors in your codebase.
-  Also notice that no index.js is created anymore notion image
-  This is the high level benefit of typescript.
+Also notice that no index.js is created anymore This is the high level benefit of typescript.
 It lets you catch type errors at compile time

 - About the tsconfig.json
   - This file contains a bunch of variables we can call them configurations, which we can turn true or false and based on that the compilation process will change.